When do the Cubs & White Sox start 2023 spring training? - NewsBreak

 Pitchers and catchers will report to Sloan Park on Wednesday, February 15, holding their first formal workout that day.

-On Saturday, February 25, the Cubs will open up Cactus League play against the San Francisco Giants at 2:05 p.m. central time.
+On Saturday, February 25, the Cubs will open up Cactus League play against the San Francisco Giants at 2:05 p.m. central time at Sloan Park.

 White Sox – Glendale, Arizona – Camelback Ranch

-Under new manager Pedro Grifol, the White Sox will look to start a rebound season at Camelback Ranch in Glendale starting this February.
+Under new manager Pedro Grifol, the White Sox will look to start a bounceback season at Camelback Ranch in Glendale starting this February.

-They’ll have pitchers and catchers report on Wednesday, February 15 with a workout that day and then have the full squad report Monday, February 20.
+They’ll have pitchers and catchers report on Wednesday, February 15 with a workout that day and then have position players Monday, February 20.

 The White Sox will open up Cactus League play at Camelback Ranch on Saturday, February 25 against the San Diego Padres at 2:05 p.m. central time.